Title: But It's A Good Refrain

 “Ariadne,” Arthur mutters into his earpiece as figure sin black suits edge through the crowd, “we need somewhere to hide, now.”

 “Are you guys still across from the Hot Topic?”
 She asks.

-?”
+“Across from the what?”
 Arthur asks, but Eames is already saying, “Yes, yes, hiding spot please.”